thevpc/nuts/docs/articles/02-nuts-projects.md

 This includes : **nutsc** (a native c bootstrapper) and **nuts-installer** (a nuts installer tool)

 ## 6. Honorable mentions
-Although not included in this project some other tools are based on **Nuts** and hence are installable using "nuts intall <the-app>" command.
+Although not included in this project some other tools are based on **Nuts** and hence are installable using "nuts install <the-app>" command.
 Those tools are publishes in other repositories.

-6.1 netbeans-launcher
-	this tool supports installation and launch of multiple netbeans instances in parallel.
+6.1 **netbeans-launcher** : this tool supports installation and launch of multiple netbeans instances in parallel.
 See [Netbeans Launcher GitHub Repository](https://github.com/thevpc/netbeans-launcher)

-6.2 upa-box
-	this tool supports creation of UPA aware projects.
+6.2 **upa-box** : this tool supports creation of UPA aware projects.
 UPA is a non structured ORM for the Java Language.
 See [Netbeans Launcher GitHub Repository](https://github.com/thevpc/upa)

-6.3 vr-box
-	this tool supports creation of VR aware projects.
+6.3 **vr-box** : this tool supports creation of VR aware projects.
 VR is a web portal framework.
 See [Netbeans Launcher GitHub Repository](https://github.com/thevpc/vr)